LLM Law and Legal Practice: SQE 1 Preparation Course (Full-time)

 - You will also be required to attend examinations and induction events during the academic year.
 You will receive notice of these dates well in advance.

 - It will help you if you do a limited amount of preparatory reading before the course starts.
-Set pre-reading will be available once you have accepted a place.
+Set pre-reading will be available prior to the start of the course.

 - Learning resources and timetables are online so a laptop is essential for your studies.
 You will also need Wi-Fi at home.